Ashta Lakshmi: Dhanya Lakshmi

 Dhanya Lakshmi (Grain Lakshmi) is the form of Lakshmi who represents the wealth of agriculture.
 Dhanya Lakshmi is also the aspect of Lakshmi who provides resources to adherents for their sustenance and well-being.

 She is depicted as eight-armed, dressed in green garments, carrying two lotuses, a gada (mace), paddy crop, sugarcane, and bananas.
 Her hands express the abhaya mudra and the varada mudra.

 Gaja Lakshmi

 Gaja Lakshmi (Elephant Lakshmi) is the giver of animal wealth (such as cattle), or the being who offers royal splendour, according to the Narayana Pancharatra.

 According to Hinduism, Gaja Lakshmi restored the potent lost by Indra (King of the devas) during the Samudra Manthana.
 Vasudha Narayanan has interpreted this name as the, "one who is worshipped by elephants".

 She is depicted as four-armed, donning red garments, carrying two lotuses, two arms expressing the abhaya mudra and the varada mudra, surrounded by two elephants bathing her with water pots.

 Santana Lakshmi

-Santana Lakshmi (Eternal Lakshmi) is the goddess's manifestation who bestows offspring.
+Santana Lakshmi (Lakshmi of Children) is the goddess's manifestation who bestows offspring.

-She is depicted as six-armed, carrying two kalashas (water pitcher with mango leaves and a coconut on it), a sword, a shield, a child on her lap, a hand in abhaya mudra, and the other holding a child.
-The child holds a lotus.
+She is depicted as six-armed, carrying two kalashas (water pitcher with mango leaves and a coconut on it), a sword, a shield, a child on her lap, a hand in abhaya mudra, and the other holding Prana as a child holding the lotus (it's indirectly implied in Skanda Purana).